 This is a standard thing that Rousseau talks about when he talks about the general will.
 The general will is not necessarily what the populace wants at any particular moment.
 It’s what they want when they’re thinking most rationally about things in the long run.

 The origin of this idea, fascinatingly enough, is Plato’s Gorgias.
-Socrates in the Gorgias says, “There’s a distinction between what you want and what you think you want right now.
-What all men want is they want the good life, they want well-being, but what they think they want at any particular moment might not necessarily be conducive to well-being.”
+Socrates in the Gorgias says there’s a distinction between what you want and what you think you want right now.
+What all men want is the good life, they want well-being, but what they think they want at any particular moment might not necessarily be conducive to well-being.
 And if freedom is getting what you really want rather than what you just think you want right now, then that leads directly to Rousseau’s conclusion that you can be forced to be free.
-You can be freer if you are paternalistically prevented from throwing away your freedom and your future by, say, getting addicted to heroin or something like that or gambling away your week’s wages before you take it home to feed your family.
-Stuff like that.
+You can be freer if you are paternalistically prevented from throwing away your freedom and your future by, say, getting addicted to heroin or gambling away your week’s wages before taking it home to feed your family.